Sugandhi13/prepare-result/README.md

 # Prepare Result

-Prepare Result application is developed with idea for making teachers life easy to make students result in quick and accurate manner.
-A user can use different options to add data of students, calculate results of all students, view student data added or result calculated.
+Prepare Result application is developed with the idea for making teachers life easy to make students result in quick and accurate manner.
+A user can use different options like add data of students, calculate results of all students, view student data added or result calculated.
 Also, the user has option to delete the student data or results calculated and start a fresh.
 The whole data is stored at backend on a Google Spreadsheet as well.
-Hence, a user has option to come back later and add more data or directly go and view student data or their results.
+Hence, the user has option to come back later and add more data or directly go and view student data or their results.

+The Prepare Result application is live on Heroku, the links can be found [HERE](https://prepare-result-7eb68397c985.herokuapp.com/)

 ![Homepage-Image](/assets/images/landingview.jpg)

-The Prepare Result application is live on Heroku, the links can be found [HERE](https://sugandhi13.github.io/quiz-india/)

 # Table of contents